threefoldtech/info_grid/src/knowledge_base/knowledge_base.md

-<h1> ThreeFold Library </h1>
+<h1> ThreeFold Knowledge Base </h1>

 The section contains information about the ThreeFold ecosystem, its technology and its history.

-For practical information for farmers, developers and system administrators, refer to the [ThreeFold Tutorials](../tutorials/tutorials.md).
+For practical information for farmers, developers and system administrators, refer to the [ThreeFold Documentation](../documentation/documentation.md).

 <h2>Table of Contents</h2>